 What is forestry?

-Students who are majoring in forestry are working to ensure sustainable access to one of society’s most vital natural resources: wood.
+Students majoring in forestry are working to ensure sustainable access to one of society’s most vital natural resources: wood.
 This major addresses both the scientific and human elements of forest ecosystem management, and you’ll learn about the life cycle and management of hundreds of tree species.
 You’ll graduate with a sense of stewardship and land-use ethics, and be prepared to take an active role in finding new and better ways to conserve, use, and sustain the world’s vital forest resources.

 Learn more about this major and the Department of Forest Resources and Environmental Conservation.

 What will I learn in this major?

 Students majoring in forestry take courses in the following core areas: forest science, geospatial analysis, environmental economics, and natural resources policy.
-Students will also take courses based on their specific option in one of the following areas:
+Students also take courses based on their specific option in one of the following areas:

 - Forest operations and business — Fire ecology and management, forest biometrics, soil management, forest harvesting, timber procurement, forest management, accounting, business writing, and business law and ethics.

 - Forest resources management — Fire ecology and management, forest biometrics, forestry field skills, outdoor recreation management, forest harvesting, forest boundaries, soil management, forests and pest management, accounting, chemistry, and physical science.

 - Urban forestry — Community forest management, forest and tree pests, geospatial analysis, soil science, arboriculture, landscape architecture, urban affairs and planning, and woody landscape plants.

 Why study forestry at Virginia Tech?